tfp-photonics/treams/docs/maxwell.rst

     \end{pmatrix}

 where :math:`\epsilon`, :math:`\mu`, and :math:`\kappa` are the relative permittivity,
-relative permeability, and chirality parameter (:class:`ptsa.Material`).
+relative permeability, and chirality parameter (:class:`treams.Material`).
 Due to the requirement of isotropy these quantities are all scalar.

 The combination of the curl equation and the constitutive relations leads to the